-This month I would like to share a short lesson in the art of selling a property, a kind of real estate 101.
+This month I would like to share a short lesson in the art of selling a property using presentation skills, a kind of real estate 101.

 In addition to pricing correctly, having your property sales-ready is probably one of the most important things you can do to ensure a speedy sale, which, at the end of the day, is what all sellers are looking for.
 In order for a seller to get their property into the state it needs for this to happen, I recommend that sellers close their eyes for a moment and imagine themselves walking in the shoes of the buyer and, more specifically, what that buyer is looking for when they come to view a property.

 Prepare the outside for amazing presentation

 Take a walk outside and then into the property (this time with eyes open!) and properly notice what the prospective buyer will see upon arriving.
 There are obviously aspects of a home that sellers cannot change, such as the elevation or views.
 But they can improve on landscaping, ensuring that weeds are eradicated and lawn edges are kept neat.
 If there is faded paintwork then touch it up; if mold and watermarks are an issue, get them removed; if the roof is dirty, get it cleaned.
 First impressions are absolutely vital and are the difference between engaged and excited buyers and those who are immediately and forever turned off by the property.